 RESIDENTIAL HANDYMAN TRAINING COURSE OVERVIEW

-60 Weeks – Six classes (Just a little over a year) 2400 hours
+80 Weeks – EIGHT courses (Just a little over a year)

-This is a sixty-week (60 weeks) skill building training program that supports the student in becoming a Certified Residential Handyman.
-This program is made up of six courses.
+This is a eighty-week (80 weeks) skill building training program that supports the student in becoming a Certified Residential Handyman.
+This program is made up of eight courses.

-Prospective students are required to pay a $50.00 application fee along with the tuition for each class $4167.00.
-The total costs for the complete course (6 classes) will be $300.00 (fees if registered separately) and the tuition for the full Residential Handyman program is $25,000.00.
-Persons completing this program will receive a Certificate in Residential Handyman Services as well as a Certificate in Painting, Drywall Repair and Installation.
-Completion of this course will prepare the student for working in the residential area and give them the skills needed to start and complete professional work as a handyman.
+Prospective students are required to pay a $50.00 application fee along with the tuition for each course is $4167.00.
+The total costs for the complete course (8 classes) and the total tuition for the full Residential Handyman program is $33,386.00.
+Persons completing this program will receive a Certificate in Residential Handyman Service as well as a Certificate in Painting, Drywall Repair and Installation.
+Completion of this course will prepare the student for working in the residential area and give them the skills needed to start and complete professional work as a handyman and or start their own business.
+We also set our students up with their own business.
 The certification does not qualify the student to work as a registered or licensed contractor.
-Handymen don’t need to have a license to do work in these fields.
+Handymen don’t need to have to have a license to do work in the state of Georgia.

 This course, and all of our classes, are developed to provide students with “Hands On” experience.
 This approach provides the students with the opportunity to have many lessons to practice the skills being taught with the intent of them having a chance to learn and begin mastering the skills.